-Our analysis considered each problem independent of the others, which seems reasonable as a starting point.
-However, if there was reason to believe a domain-level expertise might exist for a set of related questions (e.g., if we had believed there was expertise for city populations, linking the US and World Cities questions), that assumption could be incorporated into the model.
+Our analysis considered each problem as independent of the others, which seems reasonable as a starting point.
+However, if there was reason to believe a domain-level expertise might exist for a set of related problems (e.g., if we had believed there was expertise for city populations, linking the U.S. and World Cities questions), that assumption could be incorporated into the model.
 The basic idea would be to create a hierarchical model, with a single σ for each participant that applied to all of the relevant problems in the domain (e.g., Klementiev, Roth, Small, & Titov, 2009).
 Usually, when hierarchical assumptions are reasonable, they improve inference, leading to better estimates of parameters from fewer data.
-As such, this is an interesting possibility worth exploring, both to test the theoretical assumption of domain-level expertise, and to make the measurement of expertise more efficient in practical applications.
+As such, this is an interesting possibility worth exploring, both to test the theoretical assumption of domain-level expertise and to make the measurement of expertise more efficient in practical applications.

-Conclusion
+6. Conclusion

-In this paper, we have developed and demonstrated a model-based approach to measuring expertise for rank ordering tasks.
-The approach simply requires people to complete the task on which their expertise is sought, with parameter inference then automatically providing the measure of expertise.
-The method was shown to work extremely well, giving expertise measures that correlated strongly with the actual accuracy of people's performance, and providing significantly better information that two self-reported measures.
+In this article, we have developed and demonstrated a model-based approach to measuring expertise for rank ordering problems.
+The approach simply requires people to complete the problem on which their expertise is sought, with parameter inference then automatically providing the measure of expertise.
+The method was shown to work extremely well, on both general knowledge and prediction problems.
+It allowed the inference of expertise measures that correlated strongly with the actual accuracy of people's performance, and providing significantly better information that two self-reported measures.